MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 Once you add App Center Analytics to your app and start the SDK, it will automatically track sessions and device properties like OS Version, model, etc. without any additional code.

 > [!NOTE]
 > On Mac Catalyst, session number may be lower that on iOS apps.
 The reason is that the state is almost always Foreground + Active on macOS.
-Apps only enter background during termination and inactive when launching in the background.
+Apps only enter background when launching or terminating.

 The SDK automatically reports a user's country code if the device has a mobile data modem and a SIM card installed.
 WiFi-only devices will not report a country code by default.
 To set the country code of those users, you must retrieve your user's location yourself and use the `setCountryCode:` method in the SDK.
 Our advice is to be mindful about tracking your users location and use a low location resolution.
 The sample below uses `kCLLocationAccuracyKilometer`.